tstirrat/ucm-twine/readme.md

 An annotation based Java framework for Oracle UCM.

-It allows you to write services, Idoc script extensions, filters and (eventually) scheduled events with [POJOs](http://en.wikipedia.org/wiki/Plain_Old_Java_Object "Plain Old Java Objects") and it handles the setup, definition and parameter checking for you.
+It allows you to write UCM services, Idoc script extensions and filters using Java [POJO](http://en.wikipedia.org/wiki/Plain_Old_Java_Object "Plain Old Java Object")s.
+It handles binder value checking so you never need to write that same glue code again.

 Why Twine?
 ----------

+### All in one place

+Twine puts all the information in the Java file where the functionality is, so you don't need to edit the .hda file just to add a new service or change the name of an Idoc function.

-### Easier and cleaner
+### Cleaner and more maintainable code

 A service is very easy to write in Twine.